 1. Catedral de Sevilla

-Look at this!
-These gargoyles/dragons? were on a wall on the outside of the cathedral.
+There are gargoyles/dragons? on a wall on the outside of the cathedral.
 Maybe this is what they were talking about when they mentioned “madmen?”
 Regardless, these details certain made the cathedral one of our favorite things to do in Seville!

+While I had no desire to watch a bullfight while in Spain, it is still a favorite thing to do in Seville for many people!
+But, I did enjoy touring the bullring!
 This is one of the two leading bullrings in the entire country.
 And, it is still in use for bullfights!
+Not many are still in use anymore.

 Guided tours daily, except on days of a bullfight.